 If you are taking medication, please bring a supply that will last for the duration of your course.

 Water.
 The beach is pleasant and the sea is pristine.
 Paddling in the water is fine.
 As the predominant seaweed is full of nutritious oils and minerals which are very good for the skin, you could even give yourself a seaweed scrub!
 Swimming is not recommended given the variety of currents that exist in the channels around the island and the fact that your physiology will be very settled.

 All catering is vegetarian and organic where possible, with a set menu at each meal.

-Breakfast is usually quite simple – a choice of toast, cereal or porridge, fruit and beverages.
+Breakfast is usually quite simple self-help – a choice of toast, cereal or porridge, fruit and beverages.

 The main meal will be in the middle of the day when digestive capacity is at its maximum with a lighter meal in the evening.
 All of this is designed to facilitate physiological comfort and support the meditation programme.

 For Ferry travel to the Island, tides and the weather always have to be taken into account and this may cause the departure time of the Ferry to vary on the day of travel.
 So please make sure that we have your Mob number and that you have your Mob switched on on the day of travel, so that we can communicate any variation in Ferry arrangements that need to be made.